The Abyss: Home media

-In December 2022, journalist Arthur Cios tweeted that during a interview for Avatar: The Way of Water, he ask Cameron about a 4K release of The Abyss and Cameron told him "he had a new master and it would be out by March 2023 max."
+In December 2022, journalist Arthur Cios tweeted that, during an interview for Avatar: The Way of Water, he asked Cameron about a 4K release of The Abyss and that Cameron had told him "he had a new master and it would be out by March 2023 max."
+However, Cameron conceded in January 2023 that a 4K release would be pushed back to the "second half of 2023" alongside True Lies.
+Cameron premiered the completed 4K remaster at Beyond Fest in September 2023 and said new home video releases were coming in "a couple of months".
+Walt Disney Studios Home Entertainment released the film on Blu-ray and Ultra HD Blu-ray on March 12, 2024.
+Along with including both cuts, the set has several new special features and includes all of the special features from the previous 2000 DVD release.
+A United Kingdom release for the 4K restoration was cancelled due to Cameron's refusal to cut the rat breathing liquid scene; the film was also pulled from the Disney+ streaming service in the UK for this reason.
+This release, along with the 4K releases of Cameron's Aliens and True Lies, have received criticism for the quality of their AI upscaling.

 Adaptations

 American science fiction author Orson Scott Card was hired to write a novelization of the film based on the screenplay and discussions with Cameron.
 He wrote back-stories for Bud, Lindsey, and Coffey as a means not only of helping the actors define their roles, but also to justify some of their behavior and mannerisms in the film.
-Card also wrote the aliens as a colonizing species which preferentially sought high-pressure deep-water worlds to build their ships as they traveled further into the galaxy (their mothership was in orbit on the far side of the moon).
-The NTIs' knowledge of neuroanatomy and nanoscale manipulation of biochemistry was responsible for many of the deus ex machina aspects of the film.
+Card also wrote the aliens as a colonizing species which preferentially sought high-pressure deep-water worlds to build their ships as they traveled further into the galaxy (their mothership was in orbit on the far side of the Moon).
+The NTIs' knowledge of neuroanatomy and nanoscale manipulation of biochemistry was responsible for many aspects of the film.

 A licensed interactive fiction video game based on the script was being developed for Infocom by Bob Bates, but was cancelled when Infocom was shut down by its then-parent company Activision.
 Sound Source Interactive later released an action video game in 1998 entitled The Abyss: Incident at Europa.
 The game takes place a few years after the film, where the player must find a cure for a deadly virus.

 A two-issue comic book adaptation was published by Dark Horse Comics.